HomeArticlesGuideFreelancer Finance Guide

 Simplified rule for 44ADA freelancers

-If you are a freelancer under Section 44ADA using the presumptive scheme, you have the option to pay your entire advance tax liability in a single instalment by 15 March rather than across four quarters.
-This is explicitly provided under Section 44AD and 44ADA.
-Many freelancers miss this provision and think they need to estimate quarterly — they do not under the presumptive scheme.
+A freelancer under Section 44ADA using the presumptive scheme can pay the entire advance tax liability in a single instalment by 15 March rather than across four quarters.
+Sections 44AD and 44ADA provide for this explicitly.
+Many freelancers miss it and assume they need to estimate quarterly; they don't, under the presumptive scheme.

 How to estimate your liability

-At the start of each quarter, project your year-end gross receipts based on current income run rate.
-Apply the 50% deemed profit calculation.
-Apply income tax slab rates on the resulting taxable income.
+At the start of each quarter, project your year-end gross receipts from your current income run rate.
+Apply the 50% deemed profit calculation, then income tax slab rates on the resulting taxable income.
 Multiply by the required percentage for that instalment due date, subtract any tax already paid, and pay the balance via Challan 280 on the income tax portal.

-Missing advance tax payments costs 1% per month in interest — on a ₹4 lakh annual bill, that is ₹4,000 per month.
+Missing advance tax payments costs 1% a month in interest.
+On a ₹4 lakh annual bill, that's ₹4,000 a month.
 Pay on time.

 Step 4: File GST Returns

-Once registered for GST, you must file returns on a regular basis regardless of whether you have transactions in a given period.
-Missing GST returns attracts a late fee of ₹50 per day (₹20 per day for nil returns), with a cap of ₹10,000 per return.
+Once registered for GST, returns are due on a regular basis whether or not you had transactions in a given period.
+Missing GST returns draws a late fee of ₹50 per day (₹20 per day for nil returns), capped at ₹10,000 per return.

 Which returns to file

-For most freelancers — especially those with 10–30 invoices per month and no complex supply chain — the QRMP scheme reduces filing frequency for GSTR-1 to quarterly while retaining monthly tax payment through a simple challan.
-This is the most practical setup.
+For most freelancers, especially those with 10-30 invoices per month and no complex supply chain, the QRMP scheme cuts filing frequency for GSTR-1 to quarterly while keeping monthly tax payment through a simple challan.
+It's the most practical setup around.

 The LUT route is far simpler.
-File the LUT online in April before you begin billing overseas clients.
-The GSTIN confirmation takes a few days and is valid for the entire financial year.
-All overseas invoices then state "Export under LUT — IGST not charged."
+File it online in April before billing overseas clients.
+Confirmation takes a few days and stays valid for the entire financial year, and all overseas invoices then state "Export under LUT, IGST not charged."

 Input Tax Credit

-GST you pay on business purchases — software subscriptions, office equipment, internet (if billed to the business GSTIN) — can be claimed as Input Tax Credit (ITC) and offset against the GST collected from clients.
-Maintain tax invoices for all such purchases and reconcile them in GSTR-2B each month.
-The ITC mechanism means GST is not a cost to a registered business — it nets to zero on business-to-business transactions.
+GST paid on business purchases, software subscriptions, office equipment, internet (if billed to the business GSTIN), can be claimed as Input Tax Credit (ITC) and offset against GST collected from clients.
+Keep tax invoices for all such purchases and reconcile them in GSTR-2B each month.
+Because of this ITC mechanism, GST doesn't become a cost to a registered business; it nets to zero on business-to-business transactions.

 Step 5: Build Your Savings and Investment Plan

-A salaried employee benefits from a forced savings mechanism: 12% of basic salary goes to EPF, and the employer contributes another 12%.
-As a freelancer, there is no employer and no compulsion.
-The risk is not that freelancers spend everything — it is that high-income months feel like windfalls and low-income months feel like crises, preventing any consistent saving.
+A salaried employee gets a forced savings mechanism built in: 12% of basic salary goes to EPF, and the employer matches another 12%.
+Freelancers have no employer and no compulsion.
+The real risk isn't that freelancers spend everything.
+It's that high-income months feel like windfalls and low-income months feel like crises, and that pattern prevents any consistent saving.

 The 20% floor rule

 Set a rule: at least 20% of every payment received goes to savings before anything else.
-This is the freelance equivalent of EPF.
-If ₹1.5 lakh arrives in October, ₹30,000 goes to investments immediately — not after rent, not after groceries, not after the new laptop.
+Think of it as the freelance equivalent of EPF.
+If ₹1.5 lakh arrives in October, ₹30,000 goes to investments immediately, not after rent, not after groceries, not after the new laptop.
 Automate this with a standing instruction from your current account to a liquid fund on every credit.

 NPS for self-employed

-Under Section 80CCD(1), self-employed individuals can deduct up to 20% of gross income from NPS contributions in the old tax regime (salaried employees get 10%).
-This is a larger allowed deduction than salaried workers get, and it is often overlooked.
-At ₹30 lakh taxable income, a ₹6 lakh NPS contribution (20% of ₹30 lakh) deduction reduces taxable income to ₹24 lakh — a tax saving of approximately ₹1.2 lakh at the 30% slab.
+Under Section 80CCD(1), self-employed individuals can deduct up to 20% of gross income from NPS contributions in the old tax regime, double the 10% salaried employees get.
+It's a larger allowed deduction than most people realize and often gets overlooked.
+At ₹30 lakh taxable income, a ₹6 lakh NPS contribution (20% of ₹30 lakh) reduces taxable income to ₹24 lakh, a tax saving of roughly ₹1.2 lakh at the 30% slab.

 Use the NPS Calculator to model what consistent annual NPS contributions compound to over 20 years.